aarontenzing/wireframe-generator/README.md

 ## Automatic Controls
 - Specify the number of wireframes you want to generate.
 - Define how screenshots should be taken for these wireframes in different positions.

-# Running the tool

-This sofware was created on Windows using Python 3.11.2